Canadian Bar Association

-The Canadian Bar Association (CBA), or Association du barreau canadien (ABC) in French, represents over 37,000 lawyers, judges, notaries, law teachers and law students from across Canada.
+The Canadian Bar Association (CBA), or Association du barreau canadien (ABC) in French, represents over 37,000 lawyers, judges, notaries, law teachers, and law students from across Canada.

 History

 The Association's first Annual Meeting was held in Montreal in 1896.
 However, the CBA has been in continuous existence in its present form since 1914.
 The Association was incorporated in 1921.

 Objectives

 The CBA is a voluntary bar association for members of the legal profession; it is the voice of its members and its primary purpose is to serve its members; it is the premier provider of personal and professional development and support to members of the legal profession; it promotes fair justice systems, facilitates effective law reform, promotes equality in the legal profession and is devoted to the elimination of discrimination; the CBA is a leading edge organization committed to enhancing the professional and commercial interests of a diverse membership and to protecting the independence of the judiciary and the bar.

 The Association advances its objectives through the work of its sections, committees, conferences and task forces at both the national and branch levels.
 It has branches in each of the provinces and three territories.
 Membership is voluntary in all but New Brunswick, where by agreement with the law society, lawyers in the province belong to the national association.
-Approximately half of all practising lawyers in Canada belong to the Canadian Bar Association.
+Approximately half of all practicing lawyers in Canada belong to the Canadian Bar Association.